 This work is organized as follows.
-Section \ref{sec:derivation} presents the model and the derivation of the dressed-state master equation assuming a strong coupling between the atoms.
-We also discuss the parameter regime where the presented equation is valid and we identify separate time scales, a short one where a maximally entangled state is decoupled from the dynamics in order to decay in a second long-time scale.
-In Section \ref{sec:zerotemp}, we solve completely the eigenvalue problem for the zero temperature case and present the eigensystem in a compact form.
-We use this solution to derive a simple expression for the concurrence showing analytically the preservation of entanglement in transient way.
-In Section \ref{sec:nonzerotemp}, we analyze the situation of a non-zero temperature bath where we find analytical expressions for the transient steady state and use it to calculate the concurrence.
-We verify our findings with numerical calculations.
-A comparison with the phenomenological master equation is presented in Sec. \ref{sec:Phenomenological}.
+Section \ref{sec:derivation} presents the model and the derivation of the dressed-state master equation assuming strong coupling between the atoms.
+We also discuss the parameter regime where the presented equation is valid and identify two separate time scales: a short one where a maximally entangled state is decoupled from the dynamics, and a second, long-time scale over which it eventually decays.
+In Section \ref{sec:zerotemp}, we completely solve the eigenvalue problem for the zero-temperature case and present the eigensystem in a compact form.
+We use this solution to derive a simple expression for the concurrence, analytically demonstrating the preservation of entanglement in a transient way.
+In Section \ref{sec:nonzerotemp}, we analyze the scenario of a non-zero temperature bath, where we find analytical expressions for the transient steady state and use them to calculate the concurrence, verifying our findings with numerical calculations.
+A comparison with the phenomenological master equation is presented in Section \ref{sec:Phenomenological}.
 Finally, Section \ref{sec:conclusions} summarizes the main findings and conclusions.